dotnet/docs/docs/core/additional-tools/xml-serializer-generator.md

 > [`dotnet run`](../tools/dotnet-run.md) calls [`dotnet build`](../tools/dotnet-build.md) to ensure that the build targets have been built, and then calls `dotnet <assembly.dll>` to run the target application.

 > [!IMPORTANT]
 > The commands and steps shown in this tutorial to run your application are used during development time only.
-Once you're ready to deploy your app, you'll want to take a look at the different [deployment strategies](../deploying/index.md) for .NET Core apps and the [`dotnet publish`](../tools/dotnet-publish.md) command.
+Once you're ready to deploy your app, take a look at the different [deployment strategies](../deploying/index.md) for .NET Core apps and the [`dotnet publish`](../tools/dotnet-publish.md) command.

 If everything succeeds, an assembly named *MyApp.XmlSerializers.dll* is generated in the output folder.